-Ag-Analytics is developing a real-time high-resolution yield forecasting and crop cover model that utilizes the artificial intelligence (AI) and machine learning resources available through Microsoft Azure.
-Working with farmers, the company has collected precision data (at sub-meter resolution, including seeding, variety, application, and harvest yield information) that is representative of hundreds of millions of historically planted acres.
+Ag-Analytics has developed a real-time high-resolution yield forecasting and crop cover model that utilizes the artificial intelligence (AI) and machine learning resources available through Microsoft Azure.
+Working with over 4,500 farm organizations across the United States, the company has collected over 240 million acres' worth of precision data-including seeding, variety, application, and harvest yield information-at sub-meter resolution.
+Much of this data relates to corn, soybean, and wheat farming, but over 60 different types of crops are represented in total.
 Ag-Analytics has already integrated with the John Deere Operations Center to connect the sensors in John Deere machinery to the Ag-Analytics platform, allowing farmers to very securely and confidentially take advantage of their precision farming data with the Ag-Analytics system.

 Ag-Analytics is applying Azure machine learning algorithms at scale to this precision agriculture data, as well as soil, weather, crop cover, and other remotely sensed data to generate high-resolution, nationwide yield, practice, crop condition, and crop cover estimates.
-The models will also condition on other external market data (such as ethanol plant placement, waterway routes, and prices) to further refine real-time planting and yield estimates.
-These models will then be available as APIs, allowing for extensive research, development, and use while protecting farmer privacy.
+The models also consider other external market data (such as ethanol plant placement, waterway routes, and prices) to further refine real-time planting and yield estimates.
+These models are available as APIs, allowing for extensive research, development, and use while protecting farmer privacy.